cbraley/threadpool/README.md

 1. `std::async(std::launch::async, ...)` launches a new thread for every
     invocation.
-On Mac and Linux, no thread pool is used so you have to pay the price of thread creation (about 0.5ms on my laptop) for each new call.
+On Mac and Linux, no thread pool is used so you have to pay the price of thread creation (about 0.5ms on my laptop) for each call.
-1. If you use `std::async` you must have to carefully manage the number of in-flight `std::futures` to achieve peak performance.
+1. If you use `std::async` you must have to carefully manage the number of in-flight threads to achieve peak performance.
-1. Any `thread_local` variables must also be destroyed each time a thread is shutdown.
-This is inefficient, since `std::async` launches a new thread per call.
-A thread pool, however, only pays this destruction cost once when the pool is destroyed.

 ## Good Workloads
-This simple design works well for embarrassingly parallel workloads that don't block for long periods of time.
-Many graphics, image processing, and compute vision applications meet this requirement.
-In this case, you want to set the thread pool size to `ThreadPool::GetDefaultThreadPoolSize()` which typically returns the number of logical cores your machine has.
+This simple thread pool design works well for embarrassingly parallel workloads that don't block for long periods of time.
+Many graphics, image processing, and computer vision applications fit this criteria.
+In this case, you want to set the thread pool size to `ThreadPool::GetDefaultThreadPoolSize()` which returns the number of logical cores your machine has.

 ## Bad Workloads
 Workloads that block for long durations(disk IO, holding locks for a long time, etc.) won't perform well with this thread pool design, especially if you set your thread pool size to the number of logical cores.
-Very short tasks (a few ms) also aren't a good fit.
-As a workaround, you can simply set the number of threads to a very large number (N * number of logical cores).
-However, this solution is still suboptimal.
+As a workaround, you can set the number of threads to a very large number (N * number of logical cores).
+However, this solution is suboptimal.
 A better approach is to use a thread pool that implements work stealing.
-This is because the blocked function will occupy one of the threads in the pool, and we
+This is because the blocked function will occupy one of the threads in the pool, even while it isn't doing useful work.

+Very short tasks (a few ms) also aren't a good fit for this thread pool implementation.
+This is because we incur some overhead synchronizing access to the single work queue.
+I recommend batching the work until each task takes at least a few tens of milliseconds,

 ## Build instructions